 - Promotion

-- "no wrong door" all informed
+- "No wrong door" all informed

 - Contact clearing house

 - Employer forums

-- Synergies

-- Transition services

-Higher Expectations

-- Positive proactive rapid response for businesses immediate needs

-- Wise use of resources

-- Opportunities to leverage more resources

-- Increase education and skill attainment

-- More OJTs, customized training and training for incumbent workers

-Support Services

-- Transportation

-- Housing

-- Family care

-- Employee health and wellness

-- Any and all services for needs to get met

-Access to Capital

-AWEDD is implementing a strategic lifecycle approach for access to capital.
-This lifecycle strategy includes the formation of capital sources from microloan/startup financing, debt and equity, growth and public finance.
-Access to capital strategies are directly linked to the innovation and entrepreneurship, industry cluster development and infrastructure drivers.
-The region has solid expertise and a variety of revolving loan funds that have performed adequately.
-The region desires to increase deal flow and provide mentoring and resources to reduce loan risk, improve investment performance and economic impact.

-Access to Capital Goal Statement.
-Increase overall lending in the region by 15% by 2017 including the coordination of capital resources from micro lending to public projects and mature industry finance.
+• Synergies Transition services Higher Expectations Positive, proactive rapid response for business's immediate needs Wise use of resources Opportunities to leverage more resources Increase education and skill attainment More OJTs, customized training and training for incumbent workers Support Services • Transportation • Housing • Family care Employee health and wellness Any and all services for needs to get met Access to Capita AWEDD is i mplementing a strategic lifecycle approach for access to capital.
+This lifecycle ides the formation of capital sources from microloan/startup financing, debt and h and public finance.
+Access to capital strategies are directly linked to the nd entrepreneurship, industry cluster development and infrastructure drivers. as solid expertise and a variety of revolving loan funds that have performed The region desires to increase deal flow and provide mentoring and resources to isk, improve investment performance and economic impact. reduce four f isk, improve investment performance and economic impact.
+Across to Co pital Goal Statement.
+Increase overall lending in the region by 15% by 2017 coordination of capital resources from micro lending to public projects and mature indus mature maus if y inflance.
 Strategy 1.
-Active involvement of finance expertise and resources in all phases of Mobilize Maine sector activities.

-Regional financial institutions are active in the Aroostook Partnership for Progress (APP) that is the leadership for Mobilize Northern Maine and provides oversight for all the working groups mentioned in the CEDS.
-Additionally, there is direct engagement in the NFPIC formation.
+Active involvement of finance expertise and resources in all phases of Sirategy 1.
+Mobilize Maine sector activities.
+Outcome: Regional financial institutions are active in the Aroostook Partnership that is the leadership for Mobilize Northern Maine and provides oversight for all the working groups mentioned in the CEDS.
+Additionally, there is direct engagement in the Northern Maine Forest Products Industry Cluster.
 Strategy 2.
 Support discussion between SCEC and NMDC lending resources to look at specialty lending products to serve niche market sectors.

-There has been active collaboration between SCEC and NMDC on loan processing activities on an ad hoc basis.
+Outcome: There has been active collaboration between SCEC and NMD $\mathbb C$ on loan processing activities on an ad hoc basis.
+13